CIA headquarters shooting: Investigation

 An investigative task force (named "Langmur" for "Langley murders") was drawn together from both the FBI and local Fairfax County police.
 They began sifting through recent AK-47 purchases in Maryland and Virginia—there had been at least 1,600 over the previous year alone.
 Kansi's name was on the sales slip from a gun store in Chantilly, where he had exchanged another gun for the AK-47 just three days before the shootings.

 This information provided the first solid lead in the investigation when Kansi's roommate, Zahed Mir, reported him missing two days after the shootings.
-He also told police how Kansi would get angry watching CNN reports of attacks on Muslims–in particular, Kansi would later cite the US attacks on Iraq, Israeli killings of Palestinians, and CIA involvement in Muslim countries.
-Although Mir did not think much of it at the time, Kansi had said he wanted to do "something big", with possible targets, the White House, the Israeli Embassy, and the CIA.
+He also told police how Kansi would get angry watching CNN reports of attacks on Muslims – in particular, Kansi would later cite the US attacks on Iraq, Israeli killings of Palestinians, and CIA involvement in Muslim countries.
+Although Mir did not think much of it at the time, Kansi had said he wanted to do "something big", with possible targets including the White House, the Israeli Embassy, and the CIA.

 A police search of Kansi's apartment turned up the hidden AK-47 under the couch.
 Ballistics tests confirmed it was the weapon used in the shootings, and Kansi became the chief suspect of the investigation.
 He was listed as one of the FBI Ten Most Wanted Fugitives.
 The search focused on Pakistan, and agents spent the next four years following hundreds of leads, taking them as far afield as Thailand, but to no avail.
 Kansi would later reveal that he had spent this time being sheltered by fellow Pashtun tribesmen, in the border regions of Afghanistan, making only brief visits to Pakistan.